 At Prince Albert Municipality the Manager: Corporate and Community Services is responsible for air quality management.
+The national Department of Environmental Affairs has placed a graduate in Prince Albert Municipality for a period of three years to assist with environmental and air quality in the municipal area.
 Training needs to be provided to said official to ensure that Air Quality Management enjoys serious priority in the operations and integrated planning of the Municipality.
 No Air Quality Management Committee was established in the municipal area.
 As there is limited capacity within the Municipality it is suggested that a regional Air Quality Management Forum must be established to ensure peer-learning and the sharing of best practices.